hlm628/chord-striker/README.md

 - Then each section is populated with chord progressions.
 These are generated in one of two ways: either by sampling from a list of pre-defined "famous" chord progressions, or from a Markov chain that models how chords transition between one another.
 The details can be found in `chord_striker/chorder.py`.
 Repetitions of sections may have small variations (e.g. a chord change, an added chord, or a different length).
 - Finally, the resulting song structure is exported to Lilypond, which converts it into a PDF chord chart and accompanying MIDI file.

 There are a number of parameters that can be modified to change the sound of the generated songs.
 These are stored in YAML files in the `constants` directory.
-The package will first look for custom parameters in `constants/user`, falling back to the defaults in `constants/defaults` if none are found.
+The package will first look for custom parameters in the subdirectory`constants/user`, falling back to the defaults in `constants/defaults` if none are found.
 You can also specify a custom directory of parameters when calling the functions directly.
 Experimenting with these is a good way to impart your own style into the generated songs.

 ## Installation